As you learn more about WordPress, you may occasionally come across references to the term blogroll.

 Type in the following information:

-- Name: What you type in this field is the link category name that will display on your site.
+- Name: What you type here will display as the link category name.

-- Slug: The slug appears in the URL of the link category name.
-Use lowercase letters only and do not include spaces (use hyphens to separate words).
+- Slug: The slug is the URL bit of your link category name.
+Only use lower case letters and do not include spaces (use hyphens to separate words).

 Categories & Target

-In the Categories section, select a link category you have already created, or click on ’+ Add New Category’ to add a new category.
+In the Categories section, select a link category you’ve already added, or click on the ‘+ Add New Category’ link to add a new category link.

-Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
-This lets you specify where you want the link to open when clicked on by visitors:
+Next, select a target frame radio button for your link in the Target section.
+This lets you specify where the link should open when clicked on:

-- _none means that when visitors click on your link, they will leave your site and a new website or page will load in your browser window instead.
+- _none means that when visitors click on the link, they will leave your site and a new website or page will load in your browser window instead.

 - _top opens the link at the top level of the frame system if you’re using frames.
 If you don’t use frames, or if you don’t know what frames are, then ignore this option.